 Solar Power Options Are Easy to Add-on

-In addition to thick layers of insulation, you can add solar panels to your steel building to make it even heavier.
+In addition to thick layers of insulation, you can add solar panel to your steel building to make it even heavier.

 Due to the fact that you are generating your own energy, solar panels can help you